ssyim/ssyim.github.io/_pages/1_about.md

 social: true
 ---

 I am a postdoctoral fellow in the laboratory of Prof. Harris Wang at Columbia University.
-My research interest lies broadly in better understand and predictably manipulate diverse microbes towards understanding their design principles and transforming them into living sensors, therapeutics, and factories.
+My research interest lies broadly in characterization and engineering of diverse microbes towards understanding their design principles and transforming them into living sensors, therapeutics, and factories.
 To this end, I develop and utilize a diverse set of systems and synthetic biology tools including high-throughput DNA synthesis and sequencing technologies, massively parallel reporter assays, directed evolution strategies, DNA-based cellular recording systems, and cell-free gene expression systems.

 I received my Ph.D. degree in Chemical and Biomolecular Engineering from KAIST, where I worked with Prof. Ki Jun Jeong.
 My dissertation work focused on developing genetic tools for a food-grade industrial microbe, <i>Corynebacterium glutamicum</i>, and extending its carbon substrate range towards raw plant biomass for consolidated bioprocessing and biomanufacturing.